Code-Screen/Code-Screen.github.io/docs/integrating-ashby-with-codescreen.md

 <br>

-You can also view more details about the test result on CodeScreen by clicking the `View in CodeScreen` link, which will bring you to a page on CodeScreen similar to the following:
+You can also view more details about the assessment result on CodeScreen by clicking the `View in CodeScreen` link, which will bring you to a page on CodeScreen similar to the following:

 <figure>
   <figcaption style="font-style: italic;"></figcaption>